 Porn often omits mutual respect, dignity, intimate touch, open communication, checking in with consent, awareness of your partner’s needs, and appreciation and respect for all body types and preferences.

 The truth is porn that glamorizes the misrepresentation and mistreatment of real people, including those in the LGBTQ+ community, wouldn’t exist if there wasn’t a demand for it.
-Every view, click, and download fuels the demand for the continued production of this content and reinforces attitudes and behaviors of degradation and objectification.
-Supporting the industry further perpetuates misrepresentation and will continue to drive pornographers to create content that exploits and fantasizes marginalized people in hurtful ways.
+Every view, click, and download fuels the demand for continued production of this content.
+It reinforces attitudes and behaviors of degradation and objectification.
+Supporting the industry further perpetuates misrepresentation.
+It will continue to drive pornographers to create content that exploits marginalized people.
+Content that fantasizes about them in hurtful ways.

 Much of the porn industry is far from a source of unity, equality, representation, and respect.
-There is no substitute for love and respect, and as a global movement, we strive to fight for love for all people and educate on how everyone deserves better than porn.
+There is no substitute for love and respect.
+As a global movement, we fight for love for all people.
+We educate on how everyone deserves better than porn.

 Support this resource